ssvlabs/based-applications/doc/bapp_onboarding.md

 For example, if `tokens = [SSV]` and `obligationPercentages = [50%]`, then 50% of the strategy's `SSV` balance will be obligated to the bApp.

 The strategy’s owner can later update its obligations by modifying existing ones or adding a new token obligation.
+Obligations can be increased instantly ([`fastUpdateObligation`](https://github.com/ssvlabs/based-applications/blob/bd55fb02e517c52a7151d516f174f3c1562be502/src/BasedAppManager.sol#L519)), but decreasing obligations requires a timelock ([`proposeUpdateObligation`](https://github.com/ssvlabs/based-applications/blob/bd55fb02e517c52a7151d516f174f3c1562be502/src/BasedAppManager.sol#L537) → [`finalizeUpdateObligation`](https://github.com/ssvlabs/based-applications/blob/bd55fb02e517c52a7151d516f174f3c1562be502/src/BasedAppManager.sol#L563)) to ensure slashable capital can’t be pulled out instantly.

 ### 2.2 Strategy's Funds

 To compose their balances, strategies:
 1. receive ERC20 (or ETH) via [**deposits**](https://github.com/ssvlabs/based-applications/blob/92a5d3d276148604e3fc087c1c121f78b136a741/src/BasedAppManager.sol#L376) from accounts.
 2. inherent the non-slashable validator balance from its owner account.
 Accounts [**delegate**](https://github.com/ssvlabs/based-applications/blob/92a5d3d276148604e3fc087c1c121f78b136a741/src/BasedAppManager.sol#L201) validator balances between themselves, and the strategy inherits its owner's non-delegated balance plus the received balances from other accounts.

+If a token is allocated to a bApp ([`usedTokens[strategyId][token] != 0`](https://github.com/ssvlabs/based-applications/blob/bd55fb02e517c52a7151d516f174f3c1562be502/src/BasedAppManager.sol#L127)), accounts need to propose a withdrawal and wait a timelock before finalizing it, ensuring the slashable collateral cannot be removed instantly.

 ## 3. Participant Weight